 Likely: A fancy AMOLED touchscreen

 Which brings us to the screen.
 The reason our Pebble insider was so sure that Fitbit won't bring out an all purpose smartwatch with a low power display is the Apple Watch-rival ambition.
+According to recent reports, the Fitbit smartwatch is set to rock a 1,000-nit display, which would make it as bright as Apple's latest watch.

 "They're really thinking of it like – it's the Apple Watch competitor and because Apple has a shiny screen, we need a shiny screen," he said.
 "The problem Apple has is that it's Apple so they can't really ship a shitty screen.
 Fitbit has an opportunity to really establish a unique point of view but to them, it's apps and AMOLED displays and touch displays."

+There's also a good chance that Fitbit probably won't fitting in Pebble's nifty Timeline feature, as the UI on the new watch has been described as very similar to the Blaze's.
+We may see some of Pebble's DNA in there, but don't count on getting anything similar to the same experience.
 "I don't have inside information but I highly doubt we'll see Timeline," our source said.
 "I don't think they have the people or the time to reimagine Timeline on a touch device."

 (Pretty much) confirmed: It'll do payments